Employment Limitations for TRS Tier 1 Annuitants

 toward 600-hour limitation

-Time worked must be counted against the 600-hour limit.
+Time worked must be counted against the limit.

 Only work that requires teacher licensure (including summer school and substitute teaching) is subject to the days or hours post-retirement employment limitation.
 All time that a teacher or administrator is required to be present for duties requiring teacher licensure is subject to the limitation.
 For teachers, this includes preparation periods and time before, between, and after classes.
 For administrators, this includes all time that is required to be spent on administrative duties, such as attendance at board meetings and contract negotiations.

-Extra duties that do not require teacher licensure (e.g., coaching, lunchroom supervision, chaperoning) are not subject to the 120 days or 600 hours post-retirement employment limitation.
+Extra duties that do not require teacher licensure (e.g., coaching, lunchroom supervision, chaperoning) are not subject to the post-retirement employment limitation.

 In addition to the employment limitations indicated for Tier l annuitants, Tier 2 annuitants have the following additional restrictions: